 These measures will facilitate the introduction of local ePayment services, make online payment easier and generally lower fees on payment transactions.
 Not much details apart from that.

 Vague again, nothing mentioned except that MEXA and Government will setup a platform to connect citizens and exporters together.
 How and when are not mentioned but you can read eCom babes reviews if you want to take an online eCommerce course that will help you start your own online boutique.

 That line is about the only thing mentioned for startups when it comes to technology.
 This point aligns with Government’s wish to introduce more eServices and who’s going to be developing those?
 Startups of course.
-Where those startups come from or how they are maintained are not mentioned in this speech.
+How those IT software for startups are maintained is not mentioned in this speech.
 I suppose from the startup incubators that previous budget speeches spoke about.

 We’re already seeing the introduction of a large number of mobile applications, including recently the app by District Council (?) of St Pierre where you can report things not working for example and get assistance more easily.
 We also liked the useful app by Orange where you could see the traffic status at various points towards Grand Bassin.
 More of these would be welcome by many I’m sure.